 In recent years, summit locations have held some thematic significance.
 For example, the Washington Summit of 1999 commemorated the 50th anniversary of the signing of the North Atlantic Treaty in that city.
 Istanbul – which hosted a summit meeting in 2004 – connects Europe and Asia and is where the Alliance launched the Istanbul Cooperation Initiative.
 This initiative is intended to foster linkages between NATO and the broader Middle East.

 The first time that Heads of State and Government from NATO countries met was at the actual signing ceremony of the North Atlantic Treaty on 4 April 1949, but this was not a summit meeting.
-The first summit meeting was held eight years later, in Paris in 1957, and subsequent summits occurred at key junctures in the history of the Alliance.
+The first summit meeting was held eight years later, in Paris in 1957.
+Subsequent summits have since occurred at key junctures in the history of the Alliance.

 Paris, 16-19 December 1957